cccbr/runningatower/content/docs/080-bellchamber/index.md

 # Bell Chamber

-This covers not only the bell installation but all areas that may be accessed and used by ringers outside of the ringing chamber.
+This covers not only the bell installation but all areas that may be accessed and used by ringers outside of the ringing room.
 The bell installation is covered specifically by [Belfy Upkeep](https://belfryupkeep.cccbr.org.uk/docs/010-introduction/).

 ![Low-side metal frame at Broadclyst, Devon](frame_350.jpg)